scitran/client/Authentication.md

 The first time you run scitran for a site name, you will be queried for the site URL and the API Key.
 This information will be stored on your computer for future reference.

-The URL for the vistalab site is https://flywheel.scitran.stanford.edu.
-You can find an API Key for your account on your site within the user profile tab on the user profile page.

 ### An example

 If you want to create a new instance, you can the name of the instance, as in